vikashvs36/springboot-tutorial/README.md

     }

 **Note :** Please note that it is not possible to return a totally different reference when using after-returning advice.

+> **@AfterThrowing advice**

+After throwing advice runs when a matched method execution exits by throwing an exception.
+It is declared using the **@AfterThrowing** annotation:

+    @AfterThrowing(value = "execution(* isExistAccount(..))")
+    public void afterThrowingAccountMethodExecution() { }

+Often we want the advice to run only when exceptions of a given type are thrown, and we also often need access to the thrown exception in the advice body.
+Use the throwing attribute.

+    @AfterThrowing(value = "execution(* isExistAccount(..))", throwing = "npe")
+    public void afterThrowingAccountMethodExecution(NullPointerException npe) {
+        System.out.println("AfterThrowing Logging Account Access.
+Exception : "+npe);
+    }